-- Councillor David Powell, Somerby Parish Council Councillor Powell responded to Member questions as follows: - There was an opportunity for match funding the £10k with the County Council or the lottery but this would not be enough for the village hall storage extension that was planned to help replace the loss of the Methodist Church as a community space.
-There would be a shortfall of at least 50% of the build cost estimate being £40-50k - Other options had been considered such as dividing up the existing village hall space - There was flexibility on the time limit for completing the s106 - The church building had been the subject of an unsuccessful community bid process and had therefore been sold on the open market - The suggestion of developer contributions had only been raised in July 2021 - Davina Bates, spokesperson for Somerby Parish Council Community Hub - Jonathan Weekes, Agent, Aitchison Rafferty Mr Weekes responded to Member questions as follows: - The property was no longer on the register as an asset of community value as no bid had been received - They would give the £10k without a time limit within the terms of the s106 which would provide a meaningful benefit to the village - They Could not commit to building the village hall extension or providing a quotation for this work - Councillor Higgins, Ward Councillor Councillor Higgins responded to Member questions as follows: - The Methodist Church was built with community funding - The application did not meet policies C7 nor CF7 and suggested that the application be deferred - He was in discussions with the community groups who were displaced by the closure of the church
+- Councillor David Powell, Somerby Parish Council - Councillor Powell responded to Member questions as follows: - There was an opportunity for match funding the £10k with the County Council or the lottery but this would not be enough for the village hall storage extension that was planned to help replace the loss of the Methodist Church as a community space.
+There would be a shortfall of at least 50% of the build cost estimate being £40-50k - Other options had been considered such as dividing up the existing village hall space - There was flexibility on the time limit for completing the s106 - The church building had been the subject of an unsuccessful community bid process and had therefore been sold on the open market - The suggestion of developer contributions had only been raised in July 2021 - Davina Bates, spokesperson for Somerby Parish Council Community Hub - Jonathan Weekes, Agent, Aitchison Rafferty Mr Weekes responded to Member questions as follows: - The property was no longer on the register as an asset of community value as no bid had been received and the relevant time periods have expired. - They would give the £10k without a time limit within the terms of the s106 which would provide a meaningful benefit to the village - They Could not commit to building the village hall extension or providing a quotation for this work

+• Councillor Higgins, Ward Councillor

+Councillor Higgins responded to Member questions as follows:

-- The applicant had not been in touch with him as Ward Councillor - The CofE Church was not an option as a community hub space - £10k was not enough to alter the village hall and make up the shortfall in community space at the village hall
+- The Methodist Church was built with community funding - The application did not meet policies C7 nor CF7 - He was in discussions with the community groups who were displaced by the closure of the church - The applicant had not been in touch with him as Ward Councillor - The CofE Church was not an option as a community hub space - £10k was not enough to alter the village hall and make up the shortfall in community space at the village hall

-The Assistant Director for Planning and Delivery responded that policy CF1 applied in this case and not CF7.
+The Assistant Director for Planning and Delivery that policy CF1 was the principal policy to be applied in this case because it post - datedC7 in the Local Plan, though the policies have similar aim and content.
 The s106 agreement needed to be flexible but faithful to its purpose and address the problem it was to solve and not be about other matters besides those created by the church closure.
 With regard to the Methodist Church, the Methodists closed it and it was legitimately sold and there was no mechanism to reverse that process and give the facility back to the community.

-The Planning Officer (TE) added that no information was withheld during the consultation process and although he considered all parties had been involved, he apologised that the Ward Councillor had not been contacted.
+The Planning Officer (TE) added that no information was withheld during the consultation process and all parties were involved.
 He advised that the Village Hall Committee had indicated that they had capacity and space to accommodate all the misplaced groups from the closure of the Methodist Church without any contribution.